tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 {% comment %}
 ![image](/assets/images/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin/gen_sor2_fbx.png)

-Here's a comparsion between normal settings and oversampling on a Sega Genesis.
-Screenshot credit to FirebrandX.

 As an H.265 video, the differences between the two are less pronounced as it'll be inevitably compressed.